 Visit office hours

 If you’re still unsure about a certain topic area, reach out to your professor or teaching assistant (TA) for help.
 All professors offer office hours where you can meet with them to discuss or ask questions about lecture materials, assignments, exams, presentations or projects.
 Be sure to check your syllabus to confirm when office hours are available and the best way to contact your professor.
 Keep in mind that if the listed office hours don’t work with your schedule, you can ask your professor about meeting at a different time.

 Effective notes can be a useful tool when studying and preparing for exams.
 Here are a few tips to help you make the most of studying.

-- Test yourself.
 Use your notes, textbooks and slides to create practice questions and quizzes.
 Quizlet is a great free app that you can use to create digital flashcards and practice quizzes.
 If apps aren’t your style, paper quizzes are just as good.
 You can also use your textbook as a framework.
 Many textbooks include practice questions at the end of each chapter, which can be a good place to start when creating a study guide.